chanduo5/HackerRank_problems/No Idea!.md

 If the array is very large and you want to optimize using frequency counts (to avoid scanning each item), you could use `collections.Counter`.
 Let me know if you'd like that version too.

-Do you want this turned into a function or class structure for reuse in larger projects or competitive programming?